Files

 - Max Y Value: 49.3

-Optionally, you could create published parameters for each of these values or use values for another location on earth.
+Optionally, you could create published parameters for each of these values or use values for another location on Earth.
 These values are for Vancouver, Canada.

-2. Set Coordinate System
+2. Set the Coordinate System

 If we were to run the workspace right now, the values we enter into the 2DBoxReplacer don’t have any real meaning without a coordinate system attached, so let’s fix that.
 Add a CoordinateSystemSetter to the canvas and connect it to the 2DBoxReplacer.
-In the parameters, set the Coordinate System to LL84 which is a latitude/longitude coordinate system.
+In the parameters, set the Coordinate System to LL84, which is a latitude/longitude coordinate system.

 3. Add a Landsat-8 on AWS Feature Reader